 How many bridging lenders are there in the UK?

 There are around 40 major bridging lenders in the UK (Source: Mortgage Strategy), several small lenders under the radar and hundreds (and possibly thousands) of brokers.
 There are only a handful of lenders doing the ‘big deals’ that run in the hundreds of millions of pounds.
-Some of the biggest players will be recognisable names including Dragonfly, West One Loans, Precise Mortgages and MT Finance.
+Some of the biggest players will be recognisable names including Dragonfly, West One Loans, Precise Mortgages and MT Finance, specialists in bridging finance.
 On the brink is other companies that fall under ‘development finance’ such as Regentsmead that specialise in renovations and refurbishments of new or existing properties.

 What fees are charged?